westmuse/program-committee/content/proposals/WMA2019_SP27_Parzen.md

 other_suggestions: ""

 ---
-The ability to positively adapt to changing circumstances?one's "Adaptability Quotient," or "AQ??may prove to be one of the most important aptitudes in successfully navigating our industry going forward.
+The ability to positively adapt to changing circumstances--one's "Adaptability Quotient," or "AQ"--may prove to be one of the most important aptitudes in successfully navigating our industry going forward.
 This panel will: Unpack the idea of AQ; explore how it positively manifests (and gets negatively stuck) within a variety of institutional contexts and positions within museums; help attendees think about ways to improve their ability to successfully adapt, both personally and professionally.